Eomm/fastify-log-controller/README.md

 When you register this plugin, a new route will be available at `/log-level` (by default) that allows you to change the log level of your application at runtime!

-You will be albe to change the log level for every tracked encapsulated context!
+You will be able to change the log level for every tracked encapsulated context!

 This is useful when you want to change the log level of your application without restarting it and resetting what is in memory.